prince-chrismc/conan-center-index/docs/community_resources.md

   * [Bots](#bots)
   * [Tools](#tools)<!-- endToc -->

+## Social Media and More

+The community is very active on the [Cpplang's Slack channel](https://cpplang.slack.com/archives/C41CWV9HA), it's a great place to get help.

 ## Bots

 - [Updatable Recipes](https://github.com/qchateau/conan-center-bot): Automatically scans available recipes and checked for new upstream releases and tests one configuration